Blog

 Most construction software lists QuickBooks as an integration.
 For specialty subs, only four connections actually matter: time tracking to payroll, cost codes to QuickBooks job costing, daily reports to the GC's format, and plan sheets on the crew's phones.

-The daily log and the daily report are not the same thing.
-One is a formatted document sent to the GC.
-The other is the raw field record that backs up your progress payments, punch list defense, and change orders.
+The foreman's daily log is not the same as the daily report.
+The raw field record — what the foreman captures zone by zone throughout the day — is what backs up your progress payments, punch list defense, and change orders.

 Office drawing management is a solved problem.
 Getting the right plan sheet on a foreman's phone at the wall — without a trailer run, without a Procore license — is not.
 Here's what field drawing access actually requires.